uvjar/EE4C16-self-driving-lab/README.md

 python drive.py model.h5
 ```

-4. When the autonomous ride is over, drive.py will produce a file
+and watch.

+4. when you want to stop the simulation or get stuck, close the simulator window.
+Check in the prompt window that the outout file `car_positions.npz` has been saved.
+Type `ctrl-c`.
+It may take a while before  `ctrl-c` has an effect.

-called `car_positions.npz`.
-Upload that file to your cluster and add
+Check that the output file is in your directory and uplaod
-it to your git for assessment.
+`car_positions.npz` to your cluster and add it to your git for
+assessment.

 ## Links